In this Restaurant Impossible episode, Robert Irvine visits Secret Garden Cafe in Jacksonville, Florida.

 Yelp and Trip Advisor reviews are mostly positive since Robert visited the restaurant.

-In 2017 they were briefly closed after failing a health inspection because of roaches due to a faulty door.
+In 2017, the second location were briefly closed after failing a health inspection.

-Secret Garden Cafe was Restaurant Impossible season 1 episode 6 and aired on February 23 2011.
+Secret Garden Cafe was Restaurant Impossible season 1 episode 6.

 No comments: